Thursday, April 2, 2026

 Worlds rotate and orbit the sun regardless,

-as chaos upswells and unfirms the garden
+as chaos upswells and ungrounds the garden

-late, that dark thus thinks death to reign,
+late, that dark thinks death thus to reign,

-as a blooded prayer agonizes light, life.
+while a blooded prayer agonizes light, life.

 Friday, December 25, 2020